Doris Beale: Early life

 Beale was born in Forest Hill, London to George Beale and his wife, Annie Maria (née King).
-She was educated at Lewisham Prendergast School and later received as a probationer at London Hospital Training School for Nurses in 1912, where she completed her two years probation, achieving a "very satisfactory" examination result in October 1914.
+She was educated at Lewisham Prendergast School and later trained at The London Hospital Training School for Nurses under Matron Eva Luckes from 1912, where she completed her two years probation, achieving a "very satisfactory" examination result in October 1914.

 Nursing career

 After two years further training, Beale joined Queen Alexandra's Royal Naval Nursing Service (QARNNS) in 1917.
 She served at Royal Naval Hospitals in Plymouth and Portsmouth, before spending three years at the Royal Naval Hospital Gibraltar.
 During this time she was admitted as a member of the College of Nursing, becoming a registered nurse in 1923.
 She then had two spells nursing at RNH Chatham (1923–25 and 1927–30), either side of two years at RNH Bighi in Malta.
 Between December 1930 and August 1933, she was in charge of the Cadet Sick Quarters at Dartmouth, before becoming Superintending Sister at RNH Chatham.

 On 24 February 1937 Beale was presented with the Associate Royal Red Cross at Buckingham Palace.
 The following month she was promoted to the position of Matron at RNH Haslar, Portsmouth, and a year later she moved to RNH Stonehouse, Plymouth, where she stayed during the Blitz.
-In July 1941 she was again promoted, to Matron-in-Chief of QARNNS.
-On 23 September 1941 she was upgraded to the Royal Red Cross (RRC).
+In July 1941 she was again promoted, to Matron-in-Chief of QARNNS, retiring in 1944.
+On 23 September 1941 she received the Royal Red Cross (RRC).
 In 1943 she became an Officer (Sister) of the Order of St. John of Jerusalem, before receiving a Bar to her RRC in January the following year.